royaltm/rust-ser-write/README.md

 ser-write
 =========

-Writer-style serde serializers and deserializers for convenience designed with embedded (no-std) targets in mind.
+Writer-style serializers and deserializers for convenience designed with embedded (no-std) targets in mind.

-* Writer-style serializers use the common writer trait.
+* Writer-style serializers use the common writer trait found in this crate.
 * Designed for `no-std`.
 * Fully supports `std` or `alloc` when enabled for code portability and testablilty.
 * For each serializer a deserializer is provided for convenience.
-* Embedded projects can implement `SerWrite` trait for their own custom containers, frame builders and more.
+* Embedded projects can implement `SerWrite` trait for custom containers, frame builders and more.

+This crate provides:

-This crate provides the trait - `SerWrite` which should be used by serializers.
+* the trait - `SerWrite` which should be used by serializers to write the serialized output,

-On the other end, embedded projects can implement `SerWrite` for their own exotic containers.
+* `SerError` - a convenient error type,
+* `SliceWriter` - a convenient slice writer object implementing `SerWrite`,
+* `SerWrite` implementations for foreign types.

-Depending on the selected features, `SerWrite` is implemented for:
+Depending on the enabled crate features, `SerWrite` is implemented for:

 * `SliceWriter` - example slice writer implementation,
 * [`arrayvec::ArrayVec<u8,CAP>`](https://crates.io/crates/arrayvec) - `arrayvec` feature,